JaSaltedChips/JaSaltedChips.github.io/_posts/2025-01-22-adjective-endings-in-german.md

 </details>
 <br>

-In summary, we have eventually achieved as much as clarity and distinction between genders, cases, and numbers, as the direct articles would bring.
-With this understanding, we could simply memorize this rule and move forward.
+Yes, I acknowledge that the logic isn't entirely consistent.
+However, the crucial aspect is that with this structure, one can identify gender, case, and number, whether through declensions or the noun's position (subject, direct object, indirect object).
+The means may vary, but they achieve the goal.
+Therefore, with this reasonably good understanding, we should proceed by memorizing the table (pictured above) and treating it as a rule or axiom.

-Thanks for reading :)
+Thanks for reading.😊 See you around next time.

 ---